 Over the past several fiscal years, the Commonwealth has been tracking information on the average and median lengths of stay for persons admitted to state psychiatric hospitals.
-The average length of stay and median lengths of stay for both adults and children admitted and discharged in the full fiscal years of FY17-FY22 and the first two quarters of FY23 are displayed below.
+The average length of stay and median lengths of stay for both adults and children admitted and discharged in the full fiscal years of FY17-FY23 and FY24Q1 and FY24Q2 are displayed on the next page.